 Perhaps the fact that the learning process is different for each player is best demonstrated by the districts of South London.
 Currently, 14% of players playing at Premier League level come from this part of London (source: football.london November 2021).
 Such excellent players as: Aaron Wan-Bissaka, Joe Gomez, Trevoh Chalobach, Ryan Sessegnon, Deckan Rice, Ruben Loftus-Cheek, Jadon Sancho, Wilfried Zaha, Emile Smith-Rowe, Tammy Abraham, Eberechi Eze, Michail Antonio, Cullum Hudson-Odoi and many others grew up on the streets of south London.

 That was where they not only grew up, but played street football in colloquially speaking (but not literally) "cages".
 Street football allowed them freedom of play and the chance to learn football according to their own rules.
 It was where the learning process was adapted to the needs of the individual.
 Good fun and the pleasure of playing football were at the highest level.
 And as we already know, without that element, it’s difficult to get involved in the learning process.

-The players themselves emphasize this: "I grew up in south London, but I've lived up north," said one striker.
+The players themselves emphasize this: point.
+"I grew up in south London, but I've lived up north," said one striker.
 "They don't have them cages like we do in south London.
 Wherever you go, there's five-a-side, there’s little areas where you kick.
 You're there for hours, just for the fun of it.
 If we hadn’t had that sanctuary, I don’t know where we would’ve spent our time."
 (Michail Antonio)

-This is echoed by other well-known players who currently play professional football at Premier League level: "How I enjoyed playing football in the cage - that's what I want to do in the Prem."
+This is echoed by other well-known players who currently play professional football at Premier League level.
+"How I enjoyed playing football in the cage - that's what I want to do in the Prem."
 (Eberechi Ezre).

-All these players had the opportunity at a very young age to play street football, where they developed their individual potential on various levels.
+All these players had the opportunity, at a very young age, to play street football, where they developed their individual potential on various levels.
 Psychologically, they learned what it is to be outside their comfort zone, perseverance, and character traits that they would never have learned in an academy environment.
 Furthermore, on the social level, they learned communication, the role of the individual in a team, and interpersonal relations.

 Their individual technical and tactical skills were also learnt in street games.
-When you play in a 5 v 5 cage, on concrete and other surfaces, you have little space and time and are constantly under pressure from time and opponents, so you learn to make decisions quickly and effectively.
+When you play in a 5 v 5 cage, on concrete and other surfaces, you have little space and are constantly under pressure from time and opponents, so you learn to make decisions quickly and effectively.
 You next learn to adapt techniques (skills) to the situation in which you find yourself.
 Academies of professional clubs don’t teach this.
 They believe that any training must be based on a structure in which children and teenagers have their freedom kept to a minimum.
 In such an environment, it is difficult to develop your individual style and potential, let alone adapt your teaching to how young players learn.

 Would the English Premier League have as many as 14% of its professional footballers coming from the South of London if those players hadn’t had the opportunity to play street football?

 In his excellent book "Drive”, Daniel H. Pink talks about the three most important things when it comes to a person’s individual development and what motivates him:

-Mastery – personal development
+Mastery – personal development.

-Autonomy – self control of the learning process
+Autonomy – self control of the learning process.

-Purpose
+Purpose.